BOC (company)

-BOC Ltd is a British based multinational, industrial gas company, more commonly known as BOC, now a part of Linde plc.
-In September 2004, BOC had over 30,000 employees on six continents, with sales of over £10.6 billion.
-BOC was a constituent of the FTSE 100 Index and the FT 30.
-On 5 September 2006 the BOC Group became part of the Linde Group of Germany.
+BOC Limited is a British based multinational, industrial gas company.
+Formerly listed on the London Stock Exchange, since 2006 it has been a subsidiary of Linde plc.

 History

-Early years as Brin's Oxygen Company (1886–1905)

-Brin's Oxygen Company, Ltd. was formed in 1886, by two French brothers, Arthur and Leon Brin.
+Brin's Oxygen Company was formed in 1886, by two French brothers, Arthur and Léon Brin.
 In the early years, the company manufactured oxygen using a high-temperature barium oxide process, known as the Brin process, developed from the work of French scientist Jean-Baptiste Boussingault.
 The main application for gaseous oxygen at that time was in connection with the generation of limelight, used in magic lanterns and theatre lighting.

 A major new market emerged around 1903, with the development of the oxyacetylene welding process.
 Around the same time, new cryogenic air separation processes had been devised independently in Britain, the United States and Germany.
 The German engineer and founder of the Linde Group, Carl von Linde, won the patent for the process.
 The Brin brothers negotiated an agreement to use the Linde patents.
 In exchange, von Linde was given a stake and a board position in Brin's Oxygen Company, which he held until 1914.
 The new process replaced the inefficient barium oxide process, paving the way for larger-scale and more efficient production.